 Upon arriving in San Francisco from Sicily in 1927, Luciano Sabella and Antoine La Torre took their crab fishing skills to the market.
-As popularity rose, their crab stand became a full-fledged restaurant that currently caters to locals, tourists and customers around the world.
+As popularity rose, their crab stand became a full-fledged restaurant that caters to locals, tourists, and customers worldwide.
 Most Popular Dishes: Clam Chowder Bread Bowl, Crab Sandwich.

 Marina / Pacific Heights

 Established in 1913, Balboa Café is one of the oldest saloons in San Francisco, and continues to be an elegant place to relax in timeless tradition.
 Old and elegant can also be said about the patrons who frequent here; beware of cougars on the prowl.
 Come here for brunch, dinner and drinks in between.
 Most Popular Dishes: Balboa Burger on Baguette.

 The Original McCarthy’s opened in 1933 on the first day the Prohibition ended.
 Forget happy hour; can we say happy day?
 This historical local treat has a proud Irish heritage with a Cuban fusion.
 Most Popular Dishes: Cajun Shrimp in Spicy Cream Sauce and Fried Platanos Maduros (Fried Plantains).

 House of Prime Rib (1906 Van Ness Ave.)